 If you have an older furnace, then controlling items such as indoor air quality and humidity can be daunting.
 Attempting to match up your furnace’s operation with that of a stand-alone dehumidifier purchased from the hardware store can be quite a feat.
 We don’t expect you to be an expert, that’s why we’re here.

-Take the time to understand the underpinnings of your home’s air quality, heating and cooling capabilities.
-How old is you system?
+Take the time to understand the underpinnings of your home’s air quality, heating, and cooling capabilities.
+How old is your system?
 Does it hold water within the furnace, making for a potential health hazard?
-Do you have an old stand-alone dehumidifier tucked in the basement somewhere, or do you have a whole home system that works on the same duct system as your furnace?
+Do you have an old stand-alone dehumidifier tucked in the basement somewhere, or do you have a whole-home system that works on the same duct system as your furnace?
 These are all good things to examine on your home’s system.
 Find the answers, or most of them, then come in to see us for a chat.

 Indoor air quality is an important component of your future health.
 Is now the time to upgrade your air quality?
-At Healthy Home Heating and Cooling we provide those solutions.
-Call us today at (920) 884-9119.
+At Healthy Home Heating & Cooling LLC, we provide those solutions.
+Call us today.